 Applicants are required to pass an Entrance Exam administered by Standard College on campus in order to be considered to the program.
 The Exam consists of two sections: a math section and a reading section.
 Applicants have one chance to pass the exam each admission cycle.
-To pass the exam, an applicant must receive a score of at least 70% on both the math and reading sections.
+To pass the exam, an applicant must receive a score of at least 70% on the math section and a score of at least 70% on reading section.
 In the event an applicant does not pass each section of the entrance exam with a score of 70% or higher, the applicant will no longer be considered for admission to the program.
 The applicant may reapply to a Practical Nursing Program with a different start date.

 The Entrance Exam is held on campus at Standard College, located at 7600 Leesburg Pike, 200 East, Falls Church, VA 22043.
-Cell phones, smart watches, or other electronic devices are NOT allowed in the exam room.
+Cell phones, smart watches, or other electronic devices are not allowed in the exam room.
 Applicants must comply with the school's Test-Taking and Academic Integrity policies during the exam.